-Dr. Scott Lubaroff has been Professor of Music and Director of Bands at the University of Central Florida since the Fall of 2017, leading a comprehensive ensemble program that includes four concert bands, athletic bands, and chamber winds.
+Dr. Scott Lubaroff is Professor of Music and Director of Bands at the University of Central Florida, leading a comprehensive ensemble program that includes four concert bands, athletic bands, and chamber winds.
 He also oversees the graduate program in wind conducting and teaches undergraduate courses in conducting and music education.
-Dr. Lubaroff came to UCF after twelve years as Director of Bands (3 years also as Chair of the Department of Music) at the University of Central Missouri, in Warrensburg.
+Dr. Lubaroff came to UCF in 2017 after twelve years as Director of Bands (3 years also as Chair of the Department of Music) at the University of Central Missouri, in Warrensburg.
 Under his direction, the UCM Wind Ensemble performed twice by invitation in New York’s Carnegie Hall (2016; 2010), three times in a seven-year span at the annual Missouri Music Educators Association Conference (2015; 2011; 2008), and performed for the 2014 Southwest Division Conference of the College Band Directors National Association.

 Dr. Lubaroff has himself been extremely active in the commissioning and premieres of new music for winds, including many composer residencies and world premiere performances.
 Prior to his appointment at UCM, Dr. Lubaroff served as Associate Director of Bands at Kansas State University (2001-2005), and Director of Bands at Williamsburg High School, in Iowa (1991-1997).
 He earned his DMA in conducting from Michigan State University, and MFA (conducting), MA (music education), and BM (saxophone/music education) degrees from The University of Iowa.
 He has published articles in the Journal of Band Research and Journal of the National Band Association, a book on Stravinsky’s neo-classical wind music, a transcription for concert band of Johann Strauss, Jr.’s Eljen a Magyar, and a transcription of John Psathas’ Omnifenix for Solo Jazz Saxophone, Jazz Drum Set, and Wind Ensemble.
-Dr. Lubaroff is in frequent demand as a guest conductor, clinician, speaker, and adjudicator throughout the United States and abroad.
+Dr. Lubaroff is in frequent demand as a guest conductor, clinician, speaker, and adjudicator throughout the United States and abroad, including professional conducting appearances in South Korea and Thailand, and a presentation at the 2022 International Conference of the World Association of Symphonic Bands and Ensembles in Prague, Czech Republic.
 He is a member of the College Band Directors National Association, National Band Association, National Association for Music Education, Phi Beta Mu, and Pi Kappa Lambda, is a member of Phi Mu Alpha Sinfonia, and is an honorary member of both Kappa Kappa Psi and Tau Beta Sigma.